 The Group's business provides technology solutions through various product lines into the same markets, to the same customers, with all product lines being reported as a single business.

 The only data that is reviewed by management that is analysed by any segment breakdown is revenue showing the various revenue streams split geographically.
-Costs and funding are not analysed for decision making purposes to a segment level.
+Costs and funding are analysed at a group level for decision making purposes.

 Geographical Segments